NexiusTailer/Nex-AC/README.md

 #### IsAntiCheatEnabled(acid)

-> Use to check enable/disable one of the anti-cheats
+> Use to check for enable/disable one of the anti-cheats
 >  * `acid` - ID of the anti-cheat
 >  * Return `1 (true)` if enabled or `0 (false)` if disabled

 #### IsAntiCheatEnabledForPlayer(playerid, acid)

-> Use to check enable/disable one of the anti-cheats for a particular player
+> Use to check for enable/disable one of the anti-cheats for a particular player
->  * `playerid` - ID of the player who needs for check enable/disable the anti-cheat
+>  * `playerid` - ID of the player who needs for check for enable/disable the anti-cheat
 >  * `acid` - ID of the anti-cheat
 >  * Return `1 (true)` if enabled or `0 (false)` if disabled